Northern Ireland gas customers get supplier choice

 Consumers in and around Northern Ireland's capital city can choose who supplies their domestic gas, with competition in the market opening up for the first time ever.

-Firmus Energy is now competing against previous monopoly provider Phoenix Natural Gas to the Greater Belfast area but not the rest of the territory.
+Firmus Energy is now competing against previous monopoly provider Phoenix Natural Gas to the Greater Belfast area but not the rest of the territory (see our Cheap Heating Oil guide for tips on cutting costs).

 For the fourteen years since its inception, Phoenix had been the only supplier of natural gas to domestic properties in Greater Belfast and the surrounding area until this year.
 It supplies 130,000 homes and businesses.